0x leads the way for ‘tokenization’ of the world, and collectible game items are next

-In the future envisioned by 0x, traditional investments into things like real estate or company stock will happen on the blockchain.
+In the future envisioned by 0x, traditional investments in the likes of real estate or company stock will happen on the blockchain.
 Backed by real assets, security tokens will exchange in a way that makes the transactions far more liquid, secure, and cheaper.

 0x is using blockchain, the decentralized ledger technology that is both transparent and secure, to create an open protocol for a trading ecosystem that enables both the creation and exchange of assets.
 The company created its first version of 0x a year ago as a public infrastructure for exchanging digital assets on top of the Ethereum blockchain.
 More than $300 million in asset volume has been traded on the platform so far, and 0x raised $24 million in August 2017 in its own ZRX token sale.